CMMC Compliant Endpoint Backup

 FileCloud Content Management Model

-1. FileCloud enables encryption at rest and in transit through FIPS mode (certified FIPS 140-2 cryptographic module, CMVP certificate #3338).
+1. FileCloud Server enables encryption at rest and in transit through FIPS mode; FileCloud FedRAMP enforces FIPS encryption as part of the FedRAMP High environment configuration.

-3. Enable authentication mechanisms via two-factor authentication (2FA) enforcement and integration with SAML 2.0 SSO and active directories.
+3. Enable authentication mechanisms via two-factor authentication (2FA) enforcement and integration with SAML 2.0 SSO and Active Directories (AD).

 4. Set granular access and sharing permissions to ensure authorized users only have access to the data they need.

-5. Activate automated backups for media files, so devices connected to FileCloud will automatically upload media data without manual intervention.
+5. Activate endpoint backup for media files, so devices connected to FileCloud will automatically upload media data without manual intervention.

 6. Adjust FileCloud’s unlimited versioning to suit specific use cases; leave as is for unlimited file versioning or set version and file size limits to conserve system space.

 These are only a few of the security tools and settings in FileCloud that can be leveraged to support CMMC compliance.
-Dive into FileCloud’s robust security offerings through our dedicated page or by checking out our on-demand demo.
+Dive into FileCloud’s robust security, check out our on-demand demo, or register for a trial below.

 What is CMMC compliance?